Mica: Medicine

 Ayurveda, the Hindu system of ancient medicine prevalent in India, includes the purification and processing of mica in preparing Abhraka bhasma, which is claimed as a treatment for diseases of the respiratory and digestive tracts.

 Health impact

 Mica dust in the workplace is regarded as a hazardous substance for respiratory exposure above certain concentrations.

 United States

 The Occupational Safety and Health Administration (OSHA) has set the legal limit (permissible exposure limit) for mica exposure in the workplace as 20 million parts per cubic foot (706,720,000 parts per cubic meter) over an 8-hour workday.
 The National Institute for Occupational Safety and Health (NIOSH) has set a recommended exposure limit (REL) of 3 mg/m3 respiratory exposure over an 8-hour workday.
 At levels of 1,500 mg/m3, mica is immediately dangerous to life and health.

+Ireland

+The Irish defective block crisis relates to mica in construction blocks.

 Substitutes

 Some lightweight aggregates, such as diatomite, perlite, and vermiculite, may be substituted for ground mica when used as filler.
 Ground synthetic fluorophlogopite, a fluorine-rich mica, may replace natural ground mica for uses that require thermal and electrical properties of mica.
 Many materials can be substituted for mica in numerous electrical, electronic, and insulation uses.
 Substitutes include acrylate polymers, cellulose acetate, fiberglass, fishpaper, nylon, phenolics, polycarbonate, polyester, styrene, vinyl-PVC, and vulcanized fiber.
 Mica paper made from scrap mica can be substituted for sheet mica in electrical and insulation applications.